-- 8. Oxygen Sensor Assembly A zirconium oxide sensor, which detects and measures the level of oxygen.
-When exposed to oxygen, the sensor outputs an electrical signal proportional to the actual concentration of oxygen. - 9.
+- 8. Sample Pump Used to bring in a sample to the oxygen cell.
+The flow rate is preset at the factory.
+Flow rate is continuously protected with a built-in flow sensor.
+See Section 4.2; Instrument Faults - 9.
+Oxygen Sensor Assembly A zirconium oxide sensor, which detects and measures the level of oxygen.
+When exposed to oxygen, the sensor outputs an electrical signal proportional to the actual concentration of oxygen. - 10.
 Front Panel Retaining Screws These captive screws are used to mount the display front panel and O2 electronics to the enclosure.
-NOTE: When unfastening the front panel electronics, apply upwards pressure on the back of the front panel to release the captive screws. - 10.
-Alarm Indicators 3 multi-colored LED indicators for showing:
+NOTE: When unfastening the front panel electronics, apply upwards pressure on the back of the front panel to release the captive screws. - 11.
+Alarm Indicators 3 multi colored LED indicators for showing: